Naveen6220/Language-Identification-using-CNN/README.md

 - Continuous Integration ensures that the codebase is always in a deployable state.
 - Deployment to GCP is triggered automatically upon successful CI tests.

-## Contributors
-- List contributors and their roles in the project.

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments
-- Acknowledge any external libraries, datasets, or resources used in the project.

-Feel free to modify this README file according to your project's specifics.